Home

 - Serenissima

-Multi-player game which purports to be about raiding and trading
+Multi-player game which purports to be about raiding and

-for Venice), is swamped by military issues and by the end turns utterly
+historic name for Venice), is swamped by military issues and

-into a wargame.
-It seems a shame as there is a nice trading subsystem
+by the end turns utterly into a war game.
+It seems a shame as

-which never seems to be used or matter.
-Instead whole rule sections
+or matter.
+Instead whole rule sections such as those which

-such as those which permit players to negotiate with one another over
+permit players to negotiate with one another over commodity

-commodity prices can be safely thrown out as they are never used.
+prices can be safely thrown out as they are never used.

 [Traveling Merchant Games]